What is recoverable depreciation?

 - How obsolete it is based on newer versions

-Consider a TV as an example.
-Imagine you purchased the TV five years ago for $500.
-In that time, the TV has depreciated — lost value — and is now worth maybe $100 due to its age and use.
-If you have an ACV policy, you would only get up to a $100 payout — the depreciated value of the TV — after it is damaged and destroyed (not factoring in that you would also have to pay your home insurance deductible).
-If you have an RCV policy, on the other hand, you may be able to get the full replacement value of the TV so that you can buy a new one for yourself.
-You may still only get $100 as an initial claims check, but you could recover the additional $400 — the gap between the depreciated value and the replacement cost value — by purchasing a new TV and showing your insurer proof.
-The $400 is the recoverable depreciation.
+If you have an ACV policy, you would only get up to a $300 payout — today’s replacement cost minus the depreciated value of the TV — after it is damaged and destroyed (not factoring in that you would also have to pay your home insurance deductible).
+If you have an RCV policy, on the other hand, you may be able to get up to $700 so that you can buy a new comparable version at today’s market value.

 If you have an ACV policy, you will most likely not receive enough money in your insurance claim settlement to purchase items of the same quality as those you lost.
 You will either need to purchase cheaper items or use your own money on top of the settlement to purchase items of similar quality.

-How recoverable depreciation is calculated
+How to calculate recoverable depreciation

 How recoverable depreciation affects a home insurance claim

 - You replace the items or repair the damage: Using the ACV check you received, you’ll purchase new items of similar make and quality or repair the damage to your home, even if your check doesn’t cover the full cost.
-To recover the depreciation, you will then usually need to prove you have replaced the item or fixed the damage to your house within a certain timeframe and with specific documents (e.g., receipts).
-Confirm with your agent what is required under your policy.
+To recover the depreciation, you will then usually need to prove you have replaced the item or fixed the damage to your house within a certain timeframe and with specific documents (e.g., sales receipts).
+Confirm with your agent or claim representative what is required under your policy.

 One important thing to note here: if you find a great deal on an item on sale, you should not expect to pocket the savings.

-Circling back to our refrigerator example, say you find a comparable replacement model on sale for $1,200 rather than the original price of $1,500.
+Circling back to our refrigerator example: say you find a comparable replacement model on sale for $1,200 rather than the original price of $1,500.
 When you submit the receipt to your insurer, they will likely pay you enough to cover the $1,200 purchase amount, not the full $1,500 original value of the fridge.
-Remember too that you’ll have to pay your deductible if you file a claim for home or personal property damage.
+Remember, too, that you’ll have to pay your deductible if you file a claim for home or personal property damage.

 Expanding on the fridge example further, here’s how the numbers could play out: